Regina Hall

 Regina Lee Hall (born December 12, 1970) is an American actress.
-She gained prominence for her portrayal of Brenda Meeks in the comedy-horror Scary Movie film series (2000–2006) and has since built a versatile career spanning comedy and drama in both film and television.
+She gained prominence for her portrayal of Brenda Meeks in the comedy-horror Scary Movie film series.
+She has worked in film and television.
+In 2018, Hall became the first African-American to win the New York Film Critics Circle Award for Best Actress for her performance in the film Support the Girls.

-Hall made her film debut in The Best Man (1999) and reprised her role in its sequel The Best Man Holiday (2013).
-Her notable film credits include Love & Basketball (2000), Think Like a Man (2012) and its sequel Think Like a Man Too (2014), Girls Trip (2017), The Hate U Give (2018), and One Battle After Another (2025).
-On television, she has starred in the comedy series Black Monday (2019-2021) and appeared as Ninny in Issa Rae's Insecure (2017).
-In 2018, Hall made history as the first African American to win the New York Film Critics Circle Award for Best Actress, receiving widespread critical acclaim for her performance in the film Support the Girls.
+Hall made her film debut in The Best Man (1999) and reprised her role in its sequel The Best Man Holiday (2014).
+Her film credits include Love & Basketball (2000), Think Like a Man (2012) and its sequel Think Like a Man Too (2014), Girls Trip (2017), The Hate U Give (2018), and One Battle After Another (2025).
+On television, she has starred in the comedy-drama series Ally McBeal (2001–2002), NBC police procedural Law & Order: LA (2010–2011), the comedy series Black Monday (2019–2021), and appeared as Ninny in Issa Rae's Insecure (2017).

-In 2022, she co-hosted the 94th Academy Awards alongside Amy Schumer and Wanda Sykes.

 Early life

-Hall was born the daughter of a contractor and electrician father, Odie Hall, and a teacher mother, Ruby.
-After graduating from Immaculata High School, Hall enrolled at Fordham University in the Bronx, where she graduated with a bachelor's degree in English in 1992.
-She later enrolled at New York University, where she earned a master's degree in journalism in 1997.
+Hall's father Odie Hall was a contractor and electrician, her mother Ruby a teacher.
+After graduating from Immaculata High School, Hall enrolled at Fordham University in the Bronx, where she graduated with a bachelor's degree in communications in 1992.
+She enrolled at New York University, where she earned a master's degree in journalism in 1997.
 Reflecting on college, Hall said: "I loved being a student.
 I could've gone to school until I was 75 years old as long as somebody would've paid my rent.
 I would've been a professional student."

 She wanted a career with impact and envisioned a career in writing or journalism, but Hall's first semester of graduate school changed drastically when her father died of a stroke.
-"It was sudden.
-And I think when sudden events that are painful happen in your life, you know, they redirect your course," Hall reflected.
-"When you're young, you don't grasp the gravity of life.
-But when you lose someone that you spend most of your life with, and you're young, you do.
-And so I think that started me thinking about what I really wanted to do in life.
-And I know my father would have wanted me to finish school.
-So I did that."
 She began a career in the entertainment industry, starting off with a guest appearance on Sadat X's 1996 album Wild Cowboys on the track, "The Interview".